DarkStarSword/3d-fixes/BoUT2/README.md

 - There's a few scenes in the game where the background is little more than a pre-rendered texture drawn over extremely simplified 3D geometry that doesn't really look very convincing in 3D.
-Fortunately there are only a few of these (mostly when talking to other characters) and outside of them the 3D looks fantastic!
+Fortunately there are only a few of these (mostly when talking to other characters, and mostly in chapter 1) and outside of them the 3D looks fantastic!
+- A recent update changed the fullscreen mode and prevents the recommended convergence preset from being activated automatically when the game is launched.
+Press L to manually activate the preset after launching the game.

 Installation
 ------------